MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 ## Is there sample code to get us started?

-Sample code to get you started is available at: https://github.com/MIT-LCP/bhi-bsn-challenge.
+Sample code is available at: https://github.com/MIT-LCP/bhi-bsn-challenge.
 For example, see these Jupyter Notebooks in [Python](https://github.com/MIT-LCP/bhi-bsn-challenge/blob/master/challenge-demo.ipynb) and [R](https://github.com/MIT-LCP/bhi-bsn-challenge/blob/master/jupyter_example_notebook_in_R.ipynb).

 <!-- Explain why we have selected this challenge.
 Aim is to introduce people to working with MIMIC-III; interested in seeing diversity approaches to look at similar question; seek to reinforce good practice in retrospective research. -->